-In addition to activating new agents on Deep Security Manager (such as via a cloud connector or manually adding a new computer on Computers), but you can also (or instead) allow agents to automatically activate themselves.
+You can activate new agents in the Deep Security Manager using a cloud connector or by manually adding a new computer on Computers.
+Alternatively, you can allow agents to automatically activate themselves.
 See also Activate and protect agents using agent-initiated activation and communication.

 Allow Agent-Initiated Activation: Allow agents to connect to the manager to activate themselves.
 Then select which computers are allowed to perform agent-initiated activation.

 For Any Computers: Any computer, whether it is already listed on Computers or not.To prevent unauthorized agent activations, don't enable this option if your network allows connections to Deep Security Manager from untrusted networks such as the Internet.
 To similarly protect Deep Security Agent from unauthorized managers, only allow agent activation with your authenticated manager.

 - For Existing Computers: Only computers already listed on Computers.